StableCoder/blog/_posts/2018-10-30-full-cmake-helper-suite.md

 cppcheck is a similar tool to clang-tidy. include-what-you-use helps to organize headers for all files encompass all items being used in that file, without accidentally relying upon headers deep down a chain of other headers.

 For any of the tools, they can be setup by setting the respective variables with the desired options.
-As examples, the below code checks for th executable, and if found, setups the full command line options to use.
+As examples, the below code checks for the executable, and if found, setups the full command line options to use.

 #### Basic CMake Implementation (clang-tidy only)